 Since March 2019, Tampnet has been owned by a consortium consisting of 3i Infrastructure plc and ATP, with each party owning 50%.

 3i Infrastructure’s investment manager, 3i Investments plc, manages the investment on behalf of the consortium.
 3i Infrastructure plc is a Jersey-incorporated, closed-ended investment company, listed on the London Stock Exchange.
-The Company is a long-term investor in infrastructure businesses and assets, with a focus on economic infrastructure and greenfield projects in developed economies, principally in Europe.
+The Company is a long-term investor in mid-market infrastructure businesses in developed markets, with a focus on the UK and Europe.

 ATP is Denmark’s largest pension and social security provider and one of Europe’s largest pension providers, with more than €100 billion assets under management invested in bonds, equities, real estate and infrastructure assets, among others.

 Tampnet’s mission is to add value to our customers through connecting offshore assets to robust and reliable terrestrial network with high capacity and low latency.
 Our services shall enable our customers to improve on quality, health, safety, efficiency and welfare in their offshore operations.

 Our core values describe the attitudes and behavior which shall characterise us – we call it the Tampnet DRIVE!